wmacevoy/devops-wmacevoy/macos.md

 4. Configure GnuPG
     1. If you already have a GnuPG account, download the tar file from Lastpass and extract it into your $HOME/.gnupg directory:
     ```bash
-    # assumes you have downloaded your encrypted gnupg file from lastpass to dot-gnupg-tar.enc
+    # assumes you have downloaded your encrypted gnupg file from 1Password to dot-gnupg-tar.enc
-    # you will have to provide the password (saved in lastpass?) to decrypt this
+    # you will have to provide the password (saved in 1Password) to decrypt this
     openssl aes-256-cbc -a -d -pbkdf2 -in ~/downloads/gnupg-tgz.enc -out - | tar -C ~ zxvf -
     ```
     2. If you have never configured and saved your private keys